Social service -- Colorado

 Found in 4 Collections and/or Records:

-Overview Collection contains term papers, newspaper clippings, casebooks, lab notebooks, reports, publications, brochures, department files, handbooks, scrapbooks, research, periodicals, VHS tapes, bulletins, Alumni Association records, faculty information, student events, plaques, and diplomas related to the Graduate School of Social of Social Work at the University of Denver from 1930 through 2009.
+Abstract The Graduate School of Social Work was founded in 1931, and established doctoral programs in 1968.
+Collection contains term papers, newspaper clippings, casebooks, lab notebooks, reports, publications, brochures, department files, handbooks, scrapbooks, research, periodicals, VHS tapes, bulletins, Alumni Association records, faculty information, student events, plaques, and diplomas related to the Graduate School of Social of Social Work at the University of Denver from 1930...